mailchain/community/contributions/README.md

 If you have questions about the development process, jump into our [Slack Channel](https://mailchain.slack.com/).
 The Mailchain team scans Slack regularly and will usually answer quickly.

-### Find Something to Work On
+## Find Something to Work On

 Help is always welcome!
 For example, [documentation](https://docs.mailchain.xyz) can always use improvement.

+If you do not know what to start on, look at the [open issues](https://github.com/mailchain/mailchain/issues) or ask in our [Slack Channel](http://mailchain.slack.com/) to see who is looking for help or what's being worked on.

+### Non-Code Contributions

+Those interested in contributing without writing code may also find ideas in the [Non-Code Contributions Guide](non-code-contributions.md).

+### Code Contributions

 There are always clarifications to code, or renaming of functions/variables.
 There's always a need for more test coverage.

 You get the idea - if you ever see something you fix or improve, own it.
 The community appreciates it.

-If you do not know what to start on, look at the [open issues](https://github.com/mailchain/mailchain/issues) or ask in our [Slack Channel](http://mailchain.slack.com/) to see who is looking for help or what's being worked on.

-Those interested in contributing without writing code may also find ideas in the [Non-Code Contributions Guide](non-code-contributions.md).

 ### Find a Good First Topic